fullstack-development/web3-roadmap/defi/tokens/tokenomics/token_mechanics.md

 * What is Minting?
 * What is Burning?
 What is main purpose of burning?
 * How does burning work?
 Is this feature logic in token smart contract?
 * What is Staking?
-What is main purpose of staking?
+What is the main purpose of staking?
 * How does staking work?
 Is this feature logic in token smart contract?